weaveworks/scope/README.md

 Interact with your containers directly: pause, restart and stop containers.
 Launch a command line.
 All without leaving the scope browser window.

+### Extend and customize via plugins

+Add custom details or interactions for your hosts, containers and/or processes by creating Scope plugins; or just choose from some that others have already written at the Github [Weaveworks Scope Plugins](https://github.com/weaveworks-plugins/) organization.

 ## <a name="getting-started"></a>Getting started

 ```